enochcluk/clearify/README.md

 # clearify

+Note: to use, you must replace the const API_KEY with *your own* OpenAI API Key.

 ## Inspiration

 We were inspired by the growing need for more objective and unbiased language in digital communications.
 With the increasing use of text-based communication, it is more important than ever to remove any biases that may be present in our writing.
 Our team saw an opportunity to develop a Chrome extension that helps individuals communicate more clearly and effectively.